reorderbench/reorderbench.github.io/_pages/about.md

 <h4><span class="font-weight-bold">Benchmark</span></h4>

 We provide the ReorderBench test set with 1,701,000 matrices and the annotated real-world collection of 450 matrices at [Hugging Face](https://huggingface.co/datasets/reorderbench/ReorderBench).
-Different parts of the ReorderBench training set are available at [block](https://huggingface.co/datasets/reorderbench/ReorderBench_train_block), [offblock](https://huggingface.co/datasets/reorderbench/ReorderBench_train_offblock), [star](https://huggingface.co/datasets/reorderbench/ReorderBench_train_star) and [band](https://huggingface.co/datasets/reorderbench/ReorderBench_train_band).

 Click <a href="http://166.111.86.38:5173">HERE</a> to explore more examples.